-Adolescents, men, women, and CHiPs had opinions about where, by whom and how HIVST should be distributed (Table 13).
+Adolescents, men, women and CHiPs had opinions about where, by whom and how HIVST should be distributed (Table 13).
 Across all groups, the common places seen as appropriate for distribution were: the government health facility, kiosks (small shop stalls), churches, drugstores and pharmacies, specific community distribution points and bus stations.
 For adolescents, youth clubs, school anti-AIDS clubs, further education institutions, mobile outreach initiatives and secondary distribution through guardians were also recommended.
-For adult women, home, antenatal and under-five clinics, water points, fishing camps, the market place and family and friends' networks were identified.
-For adult men, and other hard to reach groups, the workplace, fishing camps, bars, sports stadiums and other social places, the homes of CHiPs, family and friends' networks and secondary distribution were identified.
+For adult women, home, antenatal and under-five clinics, water points, fishing camps, the marketplace and family and friends' networks were identified.
+For adult men and other hard-to-reach groups, the workplace, fishing camps, bars, sports stadiums and other social places, the homes of CHiPs, family and friends' networks, and secondary distribution were identified.

-Many people mentioned that there is need to make such distribution-points stigma free and not turn them into clinics.
-There was a strong emphasis on pre-and post-test counselling from all groups.
-This was important to facilitate confirmatory tests, access to information on how to use the kits and linkage to care, particularly if someone has a 'reactive' (HIV-positive) result.
+Many people mentioned a need to make such distribution points stigma free and not turn them into clinics.
+All groups emphasized the importance of pre- and post-test counseling, which are a means of facilitating confirmatory tests and providing access to information on how to use the kits and linkage to care, particularly if someone has a reactive (HIVpositive) result.
 Any specific distribution points, it was recommended, should be managed by lay workers to facilitate this support.
-Storage of kits at any distribution point and in the back packs of CHiPs was a concern for a few CHiPs.
+Storage of kits at any distribution point and in CHiPs' backpacks was a concern for a few CHiPs.

-6.9.5 Impact of self- testing on the role of CHiPs (Objective 4)
+6.9.5 Impact of self-testing on the role of CHiPs (Objective 4)

 The introduction of HIVST as an additional testing option had some advantages and disadvantages for CHiPs.
-As highlighted, it helped CHiPs test people they could not previously reach because of mobility or preference reasons.
-For example, a miner, a trader, a fisherman and a bus driver accepted HIVST because they didn't have time to go to the clinic.
+As highlighted, it helped CHiPs to test people they could not previously reach because of mobility or preference reasons.
+For example, a miner, a trader, a fisherman and a bus driver accepted HIVST because they did not have time to go to the clinic.
 Women would sometimes collect kits to test (and/or test with) their husbands.
-The link to counselling through CHiPs has already been highlighted.
+The link to counseling through CHiPs has already been highlighted.

 The rapport created between CHiPs and household members improved the acceptance of HIVST.
 CHiPs mentioned that households listened to them because they have worked in these communities for a long time.
-Household members stipulated that CHIPs delivering home based HIV services, including HIVST, should be meek, respectful and tolerant, and that they should be from an appropriate sex and age.
-"People feel comfortable to talk to fellow youths or elderly counsellors", one CHiP explained.
-For example, some elderly household members said they felt uncomfortable being counselled on STI and condoms by young people.
-Mixed sex pairs were also preferred by individuals and CHiPs.
+Household members stipulated that CHiPs delivering home-based HIV services, including HIVST, should be meek, respectful and tolerant, and that they should be of an appropriate sex and age.
+'People feel comfortable to talk to fellow youths or elderly counselors', one CHiP explained.
+For example, some elderly household members said they felt uncomfortable being counseled on STIs and condoms by young people.
+Mixed-sex pairs were also preferred by individuals and CHiPs.

 HIVST was experienced as an additional task to the routine work of CHiPs.
 They were in a position to compare their workload before and after HIVST was added to their required tasks, as well as compare with CHiPs not selected to distribute HIVST.
 Additional explanations (supervised and unsupervised testing), questions, data collection, luggage, calling cards and follow-ups for results and kits increased their workload, and sometimes extended their working day.
-A few CHiPs suggested that their task should be either to offer HIVST or offer finger prick HIV testing to reduce their workload.
-Later, during implementation of the HIVST study, CHiPs developed a strategy of demonstrating HIVST to everyone present in the household (more like group counselling) and then attending to those that wanted to test individually.
-This strategy quickened the testing process.
+A few CHiPs suggested that their task should be either to offer HIVST or offer finger-prick HIV testing to reduce their workload.
+Later, during implementation of the HIVST study, CHiPs developed a strategy of demonstrating HIVST to everyone present in the household (more like group counseling) and then attending to those that wanted to test individually.
+This strategy accelerated the testing process.